-Bathroom Design, Bathroom Remodeling, Building Design, Custom Home Bars, Guesthouse Design & Construction, Handicap-Accessible Design, Home Additions, Home Remodeling, Home Restoration, Home Theater Design, House Plans, Kitchen Design, Kitchen Remodeling, Log Home Construction, Multigenerational Homes, New Home Construction, Porch Design & Construction, Site Preparation, Structural Engineering, Sunroom Design & Construction, Sustainable Design, Universal Design, Custom Homes, Remodeling, Design Build, Structural remodeling
+Bathroom Design, Bathroom Remodeling, Building Design, Custom Home Bars, Guesthouse Design & Construction, Handicap-Accessible Design, Home Additions, Home Remodeling, Home Restoration, Home Theater Design, House Plans, Kitchen Design, Kitchen Remodeling, Multigenerational Homes, New Home Construction, Porch Design & Construction, Site Preparation, Structural Engineering, Sunroom Design & Construction, Sustainable Design, Tiny House Construction, Universal Design, Custom Homes, Remodeling, Design Build, Structural remodeling

 Bethel Park, Brentwood, Canonsburg, Cecil-Bishop, Finleyville, Green Tree, Heidelberg, Hendersonville, Mcmurray, Mount Lebanon, Mt.
-Lebanon, Oakdale, Oakland, Pittsburgh, Presto, Rennerdale, Rosslyn Farms, Sewickley, South Park, South Park Township, Upper Saint Clair, Cecil, Lawrence, McMurray, Venetia
+Lebanon, Oakland, Pittsburgh, Rennerdale, Rosslyn Farms, Sewickley, South Park Township, Upper Saint Clair, South Park, Oakdale, Presto, Cecil, Lawrence, McMurray, Venetia

 2014 Professional Remodeler Design Award Winner Bronze winner in Whole House Renovation; 2014 Chrysalis Award Regional Winner Bath Remodel $40-60K; Builders Association of Metropolitan Pittsburgh Housing Excellence winner now of 17 awards.
 Builder of the 2010 Home of the Year Grand Design Award